david90/paper/_posts/2020-09-13-aws-ivs-video-live-streaming.md

 comments: true
 ---

 WIP.

 I am keen to find out more about AWS IVS.

+## What is AWS IVS?
+Amazon Interactive Video Service (Amazon IVS) is a managed live streaming solution.
+It's easy to stream nowadays via Youtube, Facebook, Instagram to your audience.
+How about on your own platform?
+Amazon IVS helps developers to build a system to stream low-latency live video to viewers around the world easily.